-This report shows the overall status of operating system application compatibility testing for group 'upgraded pkgs' containing 3 packages.
-Each segment shows the number of packages in its status category.
+This report shows the overall status of operating system application compatibility testing for each operating system.
+Each slice shows the number of packages in a status category.
+To see a list of the packages in a specific status category, click on that dire